kristianmandrup/controll/README.md

 end
 ```

-A `FlowHandler` can use Executors to encapsulate execution logic, which again can execute Commands that encapsulate business logic related to the user Session or models (data).
+A `Flow` can use Executors to encapsulate execution logic, which again can execute Commands that encapsulate business logic related to the user Session or models (data).

-The FlowHandler takes the last event on the event stack and consults the ActionPaths registered, usually a Redirecter and Renderer.
+The Flow takes the last event on the event stack and consults the ActionPaths registered, usually a Redirecter and Renderer.
 An ActionPath is a type of Action which can return a path.
-The FlowHandler initiates an Executor which iterates the ActionPaths to find the first one which can match the event.
+The Flow initiates an Executor which iterates the ActionPaths to find the first one which can match the event.

 The first one with a match is returned as the Action, which the controller can then perform in order to either render or redirect.